Types of Gout

 Treatment of Gout

-Naturopathy prescribes proper intake of foods and balanced diet.
-The cure of gout needs to follow simple balanced food with minimum of proteins substances and physical exercises
+1. Naturopathy Treatment: Naturopathy prescribes proper intake of foods and balanced diet.
+The cure of gout needs to follow simple balanced food with minimum of proteins substances and physical exercises.